Patrick J. Casey

 Patrick J. (Pat) Casey is a biochemist and molecular pharmacologist and is a James B. Duke Professor of Pharmacology and Cancer Biology at Duke University School of Medicine.
-In 2005, he relocated to Singapore to help found the Duke-NUS Medical School Singapore, where he continues to serve as its Senior Vice Dean of Research.
+In 2005, he relocated to Singapore to help found the Duke-NUS Medical School Singapore, where he served as its Senior Vice Dean of Research through July, 2023.

 Early life and education

-Casey grew up on a family farm near Mitchell, S. Dakota.
-He received a B.A. in Biology and Chemistry from Augustana College in Sioux Falls, SD in 1978.
+Casey grew up on a family farm near Mitchell, South Dakota.
+He received a B.A. in Biology and Chemistry from Augustana College in Sioux Falls, South Dakota, in 1978.
 After three years working as an analytical chemist at the James Ford Bell Technical Center in Minneapolis, he entered the PhD program in Biochemistry at Brandeis University, receiving his degree in 1986.
 Casey did postdoctoral training from 1986-1990 at the University of Texas Southwestern Medical Center with Alfred G. Gilman.